heroku/node-heroku-client/docs/buildpackInstallation.md

 # buildpack-installation

-An buildpack installtion represents a buildpack that will be run against an app.
+A buildpack installation represents a buildpack that will be run against an app.

 ## Actions